rottenpunk/SunriseClockWebserver/README.md

 Flash Size: "4MB (FS:3MB OTA:~512KB)"
 ...

+Normally, when the webserver powers on for the first time, it uses the WifiManager library to allow a user to connect to it through a smart phone and set the name (also called the SSID) and the password of the local wifi, so that future communication can go through the local wifi (that is, your home wifi connection).

+Then after the webserver is connected to the home wifi, then you can connect to the webserver that way.
+Once a user connects, then the webpage will allow a user to set the alarm time and some other values.

 Some of the other settings can be set to various things depending on how you want to use it.
 For example, you may want to set the
 Erase Flash setting to erase the WiFi Settings on upload.